npisenti/piezo/README.md

                     note that a recompile will make git want to re-add pdf)
       - makefile

-Schematics and board design files can be found at https://github.com/JQIamo/piezo-compact-high-voltage-driver.
+Schematics and board design files can be found at [https://github.com/JQIamo/hv-piezo-driver](https://github.com/JQIamo/hv-piezo-driver).

-## Data/measurements

-* FFT -> Switching noise dBc from LM7171 op amp
-* PSD
-* Characteristic scope trace/long-term noise (measure w/ keithly)
-* Use SR560 voltage pre-amp

-* Add in last pair of caps to gnd

-TODO:

-* Look at LIGO design